 7.39.
-SSR 2/1 paragraph 6.35(a) states:
+SSR 2/1 para. paragraph 6.335(a) [1] states:

-The design (of the protection system) shall prevent operator actions that could compromise the effectiveness of the protection system in operational states and in accident conditions, but not counteract correct operator actions in accident conditions.
+"The design [(of the protection system])...
+Sehall prevent operator actions that could compromise the effectiveness of the protection system in operational states and in accident conditions, but not counteract correct operator actions in accident conditions."

 - 7.40.
 Actions initiated by the protection system should be latched so that once an action is started, it will continue although the initiating state might have ceased to be present. - 7.41.
-Latching of protection system actions is normally implemented at the level of actuation signals to plant equipment.
-Seal-in of individual measurement channels is not required. - 7.42.
-Once a protection system function is initiated all actions performed by that function should be completed.

-- 7.43.
-The guidance of paragraph 7.42 is not meant to restrict the action of devices that are provided to electrically protect safety equipment activated by the protection system.
-The electrical power safety guide, DS-430, Ref.
-[9], gives guidance on electrical protection of items important to safety. - 7.44.
-When a protection system function is reset the actuated equipment should not return to the normal state except by a specific and deliberate operator action. - 7.45.
-Provisions to reset safety systems should be part of the safety system.
+Latching of actions initiated by the protection system actions is normally implemented at the level of actuation signals to plant equipment.
+'Seal-in' of individual measurement channels is not requirednecessary. - 7.42.
+Once a protection system function is has been initiated, all actions performed by that function should be completed. - 7.43.
+The guidance of para. paragraph 7.42 is not meant to restrict the action of devices that are provided to electrically protect safety equipment activated by the protection system.
+The electrical power safety guide, DS 430, Reference.
+[79], gives guidance provides recommendations on electrical protection of items important to safety. - 7.44.
+When a protection system function is reset, the actuated equipment should not return to the normal state except by a specific and deliberate operator action. - 7.45.
+Provisions to reset the safety function should be part of the safety system.